nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

+<br><br>
 **UC05 - Delete student from system**

 **Actor: Admin**

 **MSS:**

-1. Admin decides student to be deleted from the system
+1. Admin decides student to be deleted from the system.
-2. Admin selects that student
+2. Admin selects that student.
-3. System requests for confirmation
+3. System requests for confirmation.
-4. Admin confirms
+4. Admin confirms.
-5. System deletes the student information
+5. System deletes the student information.

-Use case ends
+Use case ends.

 **Extensions:**

 * *a.
-At any time, user chooses to cancel the deletion
+At any time, user chooses to cancel the deletion.
     * *a1.
-System requests to confirm the cancellation
+System requests to confirm the cancellation.
     * *a2.
-Admin confirms the cancellation
+Admin confirms the cancellation.

-  Use case ends
+  Use case ends.

+<br><br>
 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.